Slonimskaia/luxoft-technical-task/README.md

     * Select file, which you want to open and you will be redirected to a file content

 * Delete item from file by primary key:
-    * Using a search box to provide an item primary key, which you want to delete
+    * Using a search box, provide an item primary key, which you want to delete
     * From this page you also have ability to go back to the main page